Driving innovation and accountability in building research funding

 Combining the building and building research levies

-Under the changes the building levy and building research levy will be combined into a single levy, with a new levy rate set in 2026.
+Under the changes the building levy and building research levy will be combined into a single levy.
 A ring-fenced portion of this combined levy will be used to fund building research.
-Funding allocation will be managed centrally with input from the sector.

 Centrally managed research funding